A novel by Agatha Christie

 While staying at a Cornish resort, Poirot meets Nick Buckley, the beautiful young mistress of End House, who has escaped several attempts on her life.
 He decides to try to protect her and track down the would-be killer, and comes to End House where he meets an assortment of mysterious characters: Nick's cousin and lawyer Charles Vyse, the housekeeper Ellen, Mr and Mrs Croft who are leasing the cottage on Nick's property, Nick's friends Frederica Rice, Jim Lazarus, and George Challenger, and lastly her cousin Maggie, whom she asked to stay with her at Poirot's suggestion.
 On the night of a firework party, a corpse is found, wearing Nick's shawl...

-Peril at End House contains examples of the following tropes:
+This novel contains examples of the following tropes:

 - Better to Die than Be Killed: The killer commits suicide through the use of cocaine hidden in her wrist-watch.